 I know what you are thinking:

 As soon as someone suggests you should think about all the good things and things you should be grateful for… you might want to bitch slap them.
 Especially if in that moment you are in a great deal of pain.

 Well, as the wise poets of Monty Python once said: Always look on the bright side of life.
-(And that was song in some dire cicumstances.)
+(And that was a song in some dire circumstances.)

-It is in fact easy to be resentful and bitter.
+It is, in fact, easy to be resentful and bitter.
 Or feel like you lost a lot of your life to pain.
-Or compromised on a lot of things.
+Or compromise on a lot of things.
 Given up on a lot of things.
 You can see how things could have been a great deal different.
 But they aren’t.
 So we do have to deal with that fact.
 And part of that is just acknowledging one awesome or positive fact every day about your life, not the what if life.

 Drs.
 Robert Emmons and Robin Stern study the therapeutic effects of gratitude.
 They say that gratitude is “… an affirming of goodness or “good things” in one’s life and the recognition that the sources of this goodness lie at least partially outside the self”.

 According to Drs.
 Randy and Lori Sansone, feeling thankful is: “The appreciation of what is valuable and meaningful to oneself; it is a general state of thankfulness and/or appreciation”.Dr.
 Alex Wood and colleagues define gratitude as: “Involving a life orientation towards noticing and appreciating the positive in life”.